ch4mpy/spring-addons/samples/tutorials/README.md

 User login is part of OAuth2 `authorization-code` flow.
 As a consequence, **OAuth2 login (and logout) only make sense on OAuth2 clients configured with `authorization-code` flow**.

 To send requests to a secured resource server, you'll have to use a client capable of sending authorized requests.
 A few samples:
-- REST clients with UI like Postman
+- REST clients with UI like Postman.
-- a "rich" browser application (Angular, React, Vue, etc.) configured as public client with an OAuth2 client library to handle flows, tokens storage and requests authorization
+- A "rich" browser application (Angular, React, Vue, etc.) configured as public client with an OAuth2 client library to handle flows, tokens storage and requests authorization.
+But be aware that [this is now discouraged](https://github.com/spring-projects/spring-authorization-server/issues/297#issue-896744390).
-- programmatic REST client (`WebClient`, `@FeignClient`, `RestTemplate`, ...) used to call an OAuth2 secured API from another micro-service
+- Programmatic REST client (`RestClient`, `WebClient`, `@FeignClient`, `RestTemplate`, ...) used to call an OAuth2 secured API from another micro-service.
-- a BFF. **B**ackend **F**or **F**rontend is a pattern in which a middleware (the BFF) on the server is used to hide OAuth2 tokens from the browser.
+- A BFF. **B**ackend **F**or **F**rontend is a pattern in which a middleware (the BFF) on the server is used to hide OAuth2 tokens from the browser.
 The requests between the browser and the BFF are secured with sessions.
-The BFF is responsible for login, logout, storing tokens in session and replacing session cookie with OAuth2 access token before forwarding a request from the browser to resource server(s). `spring-cloud-gateway` can be used as BFF with `spring-boot-starter-oauth2-client` and the `TokenRelay` filter.
+The BFF is responsible for login, logout, storing tokens in session and replacing session cookie with OAuth2 access token before forwarding a request from the browser to resource server(s). [`spring-cloud-gateway` can be used as BFF with `spring-boot-starter-oauth2-client` and the `TokenRelay` filter](https://www.baeldung.com/spring-cloud-gateway-bff-oauth2).

-#### 1.2.3.
-Should I use `spring-boot-starter-oauth2-client` or `spring-boot-starter-oauth2-resource-server`?
+#### 1.2.3. `spring-boot-starter-oauth2-client` or `spring-boot-starter-oauth2-resource-server`?
-If the application is a REST API it should be configured as a resource server.
-Configuring it as a client just to enable OAuth2 login and query its REST endpoints with a browser is a mistake: It breaks its "stateless" nature and would work only for GET endpoints.
+If the application is a REST API it should be configured as a resource server because of its "stateless" nature.
 Use `spring-boot-starter-oauth2-resource-server`, do not configure OAuth2 login and require clients to authorize their requests (use Postman or alike for your tests).

 Use `spring-boot-starter-oauth2-client` if the application serves UI templates or is used as BFF.
 In that case only, will login & logout be configured in Spring application (otherwise, it's managed by Postman or whatever is the OAuth2 client).